How To Coupon: A Beginner’s Guide to Couponing

-- Price Match.
+- Price match.
 Some stores, like Walmart, will price match.
 This means that if grapes are on sale for 99¢/lb at Kroger, you can take the ad to Walmart and at checkout tell the cashier that you would like to price match the grapes.
-Show them the ad and they will sell you the grapes for 99¢/lb versus their higher price.
+Show them the ad, and they will sell you the grapes for 99¢/lb versus their higher price.
 Price match usually only applies to local competitors.
 However, it can be a great way to enjoy savings even if the store offering the sale runs out of the product.

-- Rainchecks.
+- Rain checks.
 If your store is out of the sale item, get a rain check!
 Some stores offer rain checks that allow you to get the discounted price once the product is back in stock.
-Go to customer service and ask for a raincheck for the item you wanted.
+Go to customer service and ask for a rain check for the item you wanted.
 They will fill out a piece of paper with the item details and price.
-Then you can come back another day (usually no more than 30 days) and buy that item at the sale price by giving the cashier the raincheck.
-This also gives you more time to gather coupons for the item!
-You can still use a coupon if you are using a raincheck.
+Then, you can come back another day (usually no more than 30 days) and buy that item at the sale price by giving the cashier the rain check.
+This also gives you more time to gather coupons for the item since you can generally still use a coupon if you are using a rain check.

 Don’t Be Fooled

 - 10/$10 promotions.
 You do not have to buy 10 items to get the $1 price!
-The only exception to this rule is if the ad states that you must!
-Those times are rare and are usually for items that are buy x get y free, final price 2/$5, etc.
+The only exception to this rule is if the ad states that you must.
+Those times are rare and are usually for items that are buy x get y free.

 - Rock-bottom prices.
 Don’t go out and use your coupon immediately!
-If you use that 25¢ off toilet paper right away when it’s not on sale you aren’t reaching your saving potential!
-Wait until toilet paper goes on sale for $1 then use the coupon.
-If your store triples coupons then your toilet paper coupon could be worth three times as much!
-Matching sales with coupons is getting a great price.
-Combining sales plus coupons plus another promotion (rebates, double coupons, store coupons) is getting the best price!
+If you use that 25¢ off toilet paper right away when it’s not on sale, you aren’t reaching your saving potential!
+Wait until toilet paper goes on sale for, then use the coupon.
+If your store triples coupons, then your toilet paper coupon could be worth three times as much!
+Matching sales with coupons can get you a great price.
+Combining sales, coupons, and another promotion (rebates, double coupons, store coupons) can get you an even better price!

-- “One per Purchase.”
+- “One per purchase.”
 I’ve heard this so many times!
 Most coupons say “one coupon per purchase” somewhere in the fine print.
 Cashiers will try to tell you that that means you can only use one coupon per transaction/day.
 This is NOT true!
 One per purchase means that you can only use one coupon per item purchased!
-So if you are buying 10 items and have 10 coupons then you can use them all!
+So if you are buying 10 items and have 10 coupons, then you can use them all!
 However, if you have a confused cashier, you may have to explain the meaning or speak to a manager to use multiple coupons.

-- Make a Pricebook.
-Start paying attention to prices and keep a list of items you regularly buy with the best and regular prices for those items.
-This will help you when you see that canned veggies are on “sale” for 10/$10 but the regular price is actually 99¢!
+- Make a price book.
+Start paying attention to prices and keep a list of items you regularly buy, recording the best and regular prices for those items.
+This will help you determine whether sales are the right opportunity to stock up or if you should wait for a better deal.

 - Limits.
-Stores will sometimes put limits on the item to make you think it’s a great price!
+Stores will sometimes put limits on the item to make you think it’s a great price.
 If cereal is on sale for 2/$4 you might not even notice it.
-But if it’s on sale “2/$4 — limit 2!” then you will likely think it’s a great price since they had to put a limit on it.
+But if it’s on sale “2/$4 — limit 2,” then you will likely think it’s a great price since they had to put a limit on it.
 Pay attention to the price to make sure it’s actually a good deal.

 - Shop early.
-If you have couponers in your area then it’s best to get to the store as early in the sale as you can to make sure there’s still stock left.
+If you have couponers in your area, then it’s best to get to the store as early in the sale as you can to make sure there’s still stock left.

 - Check your receipt.
-BEFORE leaving the store look over your receipt to make sure everything rang up correctly and all of your coupons were scanned.
-If there is a problem take it to customer service immediately so they can fix it.
-If you leave the store and come back at another time then it might not be fixable.
-If the cashier missed a coupon and you notice right away it’s easy to see the mistake.
-But, if you come back later after several other coupons have been added to the cashier’s stack or the stack is gone then there is no way to prove that they missed a coupon.
+Before leaving the store, look over your receipt to make sure everything rang up correctly and all of your coupons were scanned.
+If there is a problem, take it to customer service immediately so they can fix it.
+If you leave the store and come back at another time, then it might not be fixable.
+If the cashier missed a coupon and you notice right away, it’s easy to see the mistake.
+But if you come back later after several other coupons have been added to the cashier’s stack or the stack is gone, then there is no way to prove that the cashier missed a coupon.